rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Size of program files is an obvious, related topic I did not discuss.

 Monorepo vs single projects has interesting relevance.
-Dependency graphs of or sorts (version, library deps) are a similar interesting topic.
+Dependency graphs of sorts (version, library deps) are a similar interesting topic.

 Coding efficiency and the 10X programmer in the context of cognitive loads is an interesting (but contentious) topic.